officiallyakshay/officiallyakshay/README.md

   - Conducted over 100 user interviews to validate PMF.
 - Knowledge Dump, write a blog about something you know
   - Medium vibes
+- AI Content Generator
+  1. Type in the niche for the videos you make (ex: cooking)
+  2. We provide you with video ideas that will make you go viral!